How to Configure a Network in Cisco Packet Tracer

 Video

-You can watch the video below to create and communicate the two networks with the Cisco simulator software and also subscribe to our YouTube channel to support us!
+You can watch the video below to create and communicate the two networks with the Cisco simulator software.
+Also, subscribe to our YouTube channel to support us!

 Final Word